Skip to Content

 After freezing, it doesn’t matter whether any package dates are over their expiration date because chicken may be maintained continually frozen and permanently safe.
 Keep whole raw chicken in the freezer for up to a year; pieces for nine months; and giblets or ground chicken for three to four months for the best quality, flavor, and texture.

 You can freeze meat like whole chicken directly in its original packaging.
-However, be mindful that this type of packaging is permeable to the air and the quality of the chicken can deteriorate over time.
+However, be mindful that this type of packaging is permeable to the air, and the quality of the chicken can deteriorate over time.
 Thus, for long-term preservation, you should overwrap the whole chicken packaging and then store it in the freezer.

-You should place chicken in zip lock freezer bags and press out as much air as possible before sealing the bags and placing them in the freezer.
+You should place chicken in zip-lock freezer bags and press out as much air as possible before sealing the bags and placing them in the freezer.
 Raw chicken can last indefinitely in the freezer if stored adequately, but the USDA suggests that you use it within a year if it is whole or within 9 months if it has been cut into parts.